 5. Gamma Photon — High Visibility Option

 Featuring an optic green polymer that enhances visibility in bright sunlight and shaded courts, the Gamma Photon addresses a common outdoor challenge.
-The unique color doesn't affect performance—bounce and flight characteristics match standard yellow balls.
-Ideal for players with visual tracking difficulties or courts with challenging lighting conditions.
+The unique color doesn't affect performance — bounce and flight characteristics match standard yellow balls.
 USAPA approved for all levels of play.

 Key Specs